Certain rules follow when creating segments that can minimize false positives, missing segments, inaccurate matches, and more.

 Very short Segments

-Segments with bad start or end points
+Segments with bad start or end-points

 Segments created with start points in less than ideal positions can also be very problematic.
 For example, if you create your segment in such a way that it starts too early, some users may have trouble matching that segment; see below left for an illustrated example of this.

-The reverse of both of these examples is also true; placing the end point of your segment too close to an intersection can lead to stopped time being included in a segment effort.
+The reverse of both of these examples is also true; placing the end-point of your segment too close to an intersection can lead to stopped time being included in a segment effort.
 This is very common at the top of climbs; when a segment finishes too close to an intersection, users will often stop to rest after pushing themselves up the climb - causing their resting time to be counted into their segment time.
-Likewise, placing your segment start point after an intersection can cause some users not to match at all, if they don't turn the same direction that the segment does.
+Likewise, placing your segment start point after an intersection can cause some users not to match at all, if they don't turn in the same direction that the segment does.

 Segments that start or end on a tight switchback turn can cause bad matches.
 Because our system allows for some small margin of error to account for GPS drift, it is possible that you can trigger the start or end of a segment before or after you actually should have - if the road or trail makes a very tight turn and turns away from, then returns close to the true endpoint.
-We are hard at work on improving this situation, and hope to handle these segments better in the future.
+We are hard at work on improving this situation and hope to handle these segments better in the future.
 In the meantime, the best way to increase your chances of a good match to segments like the one shown below is to extend the segment as far from its own 'tail' as possible (while conforming to the other guidelines discussed on this page).

 Trails that parallel roads

-Because our system allows for some small margin of error to account for GPS drift, if a trail segment runs parallel to a road segment and the two are close enough together, it may not be possible for Strava to provide mutually exclusive results.
+Because our system allows for some small margin of error to account for GPS drift if a trail segment runs parallel to a road segment and the two are close enough together, it may not be possible for Strava to provide mutually exclusive results.
 This means that athletes riding or running on the road may match (and receive unrealistic times) on the trail segment, and vice versa.
-Unfortunately if the two paths are close enough together for this to be an issue, the only way to improve your chances for accurate matches is to move the segment endpoints further away.
+Unfortunately, if the two paths are close enough together for this to be an issue, the only way to improve your chances for accurate matches is to move the segment endpoints further away.